mscharmann/sexdelim2/README.md

 - absolute sequence divergence (dxy) between males and females

-- average linkage disequilibrium (LD, r2) in the whole population of males and females

 - GWAS / count of significantly sex-associated variants

 - heterozygosity in males